giga-sec/gigaSec-Tech-Notes/3. Notes/PSET5 - Speller.md

 First two letters
 or using math to use all letters

+With three letters
+Some letters in 3rd position are missing (Meaning A B ??
+D E F G) Okay, so instead of getting each letter.
+We could use for loop to get the letters When we use for loop, do we ignore the apostrophe????
+AB =
+BA =

+I do not understand what the end result of my hash function will be

+I have no idea how many buckets my hash function will get

 `size`
 - returns how many words are in your dictionary